beiko-lab/arete/README.md

 When a developer takes over this workflow the following issues are main out-standing development requirements.

-Conda profile and docker profiles have been tested (docker/singularity is better if possible due to conda fragility).
-Currently mob-suite is the limiting factor as it has occasional failures to install in conda and can't be run in a read-only container right now (see [1](https://github.com/phac-nml/mob-suite/issues/38), [2](https://github.com/phac-nml/mob-suite/issues/82)).
+Conda profile and docker profiles have been tested (docker is better if possible due to conda fragility).
+Singularity has not been (just auto-populated from nf-core usegalaxy paths mostly) so is unlikely to work.
+That said running docker containers in singularity should work but again has not been tested.
+Currently mob-suite is the limiting factor in containerisation as it has occasional failures to install in conda and can't be run in a read-only container right now (see [1](https://github.com/phac-nml/mob-suite/issues/38), [2](https://github.com/phac-nml/mob-suite/issues/82)).
 If you have issues running the workflow as it currently is, use `-profile docker` and just comment out mob-suite [here](https://github.com/fmaguire/arete/blob/master/workflows/pipeline.nf#L164).

 Currently if user doesn't have `sendmail` configured, the workflow will throw an error on completion or failure when trying to send an email to the user, this needs handled more gracefully.